 Glutamate Signaling Stack

-The most important design factor for a glutamate signaling stack is to promote receptor sensitivity to glutamate, while protecting against excessive glutamate signaling.
-Other considerations are support of (1) enzyme function involved in glutamate synthesis, signaling, and cleanup; and (2) endogenous neuroprotective systems.* Let’s put these pieces together.
+The most important design factor for a glutamate signaling stack is to promote receptor sensitivity to glutamate while protecting against excessive glutamate signaling.
+Other considerations are the support of (1) enzyme function involved in glutamate synthesis, signaling, and cleanup; and (2) endogenous neuroprotective systems.* Let’s put these pieces together.

 Because glutamate signaling follows the Goldilocks Principle, it’s important to support endogenous regulatory processes that allow for LTP to occur.
-This means providing support that will help glutamate receptors (like NMDA and AMPA) be better equipped to detect low levels of glutamate, while not overreacting to high levels (i.e., a just the right amount response).17
+This means providing the support that will help glutamate receptors (like NMDA and AMPA) be better equipped to detect low levels of glutamate, while not overreacting to high levels (i.e., just the right amount of response).

 Several ingredients play roles in promoting balanced glutamate signaling and/or supporting receptors.
-Celastrus paniculatus might be neuroprotective against excitotoxicity, possibly through modulation of NMDA receptor activity.*20,21 Huperzine A appears to support balanced NDMA receptor binding and may prevent glutamate excitotoxicity by reducing glutamate-induced calcium mobilization.*22,23 Vitamin C and pyrroloquinoline quinone (PQQ) might support NMDA glutamate receptors, which could provide protection against excitotoxicity.*24,25 Taurine may decrease the affinity of NMDA glutamate receptors to glycine, which is needed for their activation,26 while still inducing LTP.*27 Likewise, Lion’s Mane has actions that suggest it might decrease glutamatergic excitotoxicity, while increasing LTP.*28 Curcumin was reported to have neuroprotective effects against glutamate excitotoxicity in animals.29
+Celastrus paniculatus might be neuroprotective against excitotoxicity, possibly through modulation of NMDA receptor activity.*[18,19] Huperzine A appears to support balanced NMDA receptor binding and may prevent glutamate excitotoxicity by reducing glutamate-induced calcium mobilization.*[20,21] Vitamin C and Pyrroloquinoline Quinone (PQQ) might support NMDA glutamate receptors, which could provide protection against excitotoxicity.*[22,23] Taurine may decrease the affinity of NMDA glutamate receptors to glycine, which is needed for their activation, while still inducing LTP.*

-In later phases of LTP, the reinforcement of synaptic connections requires intracellular gene transcription and protein synthesis.30 Calcium entry into the postsynaptic neuron activates adenylate cyclase and leads to the production of cyclic AMP (cAMP). cAMP is a second messenger.
+In later phases of LTP, the reinforcement of synaptic connections requires intracellular gene transcription and protein synthesis.
+Calcium entry into the postsynaptic neuron activates adenylate cyclase and leads to the production of cyclic AMP (cAMP). cAMP is a second messenger.
 It acts as an important signaling molecule inside cells.
 In essence, it listens for hormone signals that register on the outside of cells (and can’t get inside) and then delivers these messages inside the cell.
-One of the messages cAMP delivers activates signaling pathways that lead to an upregulation of mRNA translation that sustains late LTP.31 LTP is also regulated by the activity of phosphodiesterase-4 (PDE4), the enzyme that hydrolyzes cAMP.32 Both adenylate cyclase activation and phosphodiesterase inhibition have been shown to promote long-lasting LTP.33,34
+One of the messages cAMP delivers activates signaling pathways that lead to an upregulation of mRNA translation that sustains late LTP.
+LTP is also regulated by the activity of phosphodiesterase-4 (PDE4), the enzyme that hydrolyzes cAMP.
+Both adenylate cyclase activation and phosphodiesterase inhibition have been shown to promote long-lasting LTP.[29,30]

 cAMP is an example of a seesaw effect in a pathway.
 Adenylate cyclase is on one end, pushing cAMP production up, but PDE4 is on the other end, pushing it back down.
 Coleus forskohlii and Artichoke extract were included in the stack to synergistically target synaptic plasticity by impacting the push-pull of the cAMP pathway.
-Forskolin (found in Coleus forskohlii) may induce late LTP by supporting adenylate cyclase activity, leading to increased intracellular levels of cAMP,*35 whereas Artichoke might increases cAMP levels indirectly via effects on PDE4, further increasing intracellular levels of cAMP.*36,37 This pulling effect is further supported by caffeine and theobromine, which also exert effects on PDE4.*38
+Forskolin (found in Coleus forskohlii) may induce late LTP by supporting adenylate cyclase activity, leading to increased intracellular levels of cAMP,* whereas Artichoke might increase cAMP levels indirectly via effects on PDE4, further increasing intracellular levels of cAMP.*[32,33] This pulling effect is further supported by Caffeine and Theobromine, which also exert effects on PDE4.*

 Given the important role of calcium in the mechanisms of LTP, the maintenance of adequate levels of calcium in the brain is essential for synaptic strengthening.
-The included Vitamin B5 in its calcium salt form (calcium pantothenate) acts as a minor calcium donor to augment calcium pools.* Calcium availability is supported by Vitamin D, which facilitates calcium absorption from the diet.*
+The included Vitamin B5 in its calcium salt form (Calcium Pantothenate) acts as a minor calcium donor to augment calcium pools.* Calcium availability is supported by Vitamin D3 (as Cholecalciferol), which facilitates calcium absorption from the diet.*

 Other ingredients in our stack that support aspects of glutamate signaling include:

-(1) Vitamin B3 (niacinamide) is used as coenzyme in glutamate dehydrogenase enzyme;2*
+(1) Vitamin B3 (Niacinamide) is used as a coenzyme in glutamate dehydrogenase enzyme;*

-(2) Carnitine (from acetyl-L-carnitine) might support and protect metabotropic glutamate receptors;46*
+(2) Carnitine (from Acetyl-L-Carnitine) might support and protect metabotropic glutamate receptors;*

-(3) Neuroadaptogens including Ginkgo biloba and Rhodiola rosea may protect neurons from excessive glutamate excitation;47-49*
+(3) Neuroadaptogens including Ginkgo biloba and Rhodiola rosea may protect neurons from excessive glutamate excitation;[37-39]*

-(4) Neurolipid compounds phosphatidylserine and DHA are used in cell membranes and appears to support balanced glutamate receptor signaling and function.50,51*
+(4) Neurolipid compounds Phosphatidylserine and Docosahexaenoic Acid (DHA) are used in cell membranes and appear to support balanced glutamate receptor signaling and function.[40,41]*

 Nutrients to support glutamate neurotransmission infographic: